devsonny01/Finance_Dashboards/README.md

 | Category |
 | Amount |
 | Type (Income / Expense) |

-The dataset is embedded directly inside the JavaScript file for easy customization.
+#### The dataset is pulled directly from googlesheet for easy customization.

 # `🔄 How It Works`